Togakushi Ninja Museum 戸隠流忍法資料館

 The museum is an easy bus ride from Nagano Station.

 The number 70 and 71 buses bound for Togakushi will take you to the Togakushi Okushairiguchi bus stop just across from the museum.

 The Togakushi Ninja Museum is devoted to the local Togakushi school of ninjutsu which started in the 12th century.
 Practitioners of this shadow art called Togakushi, and its once inaccessible mountains, home.
 The mountains had long been inhabited by Buddhist-shaman ascetics known as yamabushi, and aspects of their philosophy found their way into the Togakushi school.

 Get up close with weapons only seen on the big screen

 Spread over several reloated and resotred buildings, the Togakushi Ninja Museum lets you delve into ninja history with a variety of exhibits and activities.
 Their displays of traditional weaponry include katana (Japanese swords).
 Blade-like metal throwing stars known as shuriken are laid out in more shapes and sizes than you'd think possible.

 Learn all about the hidden history of the ninja

 While the weaponry certainly catches the eye, much of the ninja's craft involved espionage, infiltration, and generally going unseen.
 Escape was key, and contrary to ninja movies, violence was typically avoided.

-Historical scrolls illustrating these arts are on display, as is ninja clothing and gear that remind visitors the silent warriors were human, too.
+Information boards illustrating these arts are on display, as is ninja clothing and gear that remind visitors the ninjas were human, too.
 The museum walls are covered with photographs of ninja demonstrating their craft.

 Visit the ninja house